notracking/hosts-blocklists/README.md

-# No more ads, tracking or any other types of online garbage
+# No more ads, tracking and other online garbage
 This repository provides a host and domainname based blocklist specifically designed for use with dnsmasq (/pi-hole).
 Most entries are gathered from multiple, actively maintained sources and automatically updated, cleaned, optimized and moderated on a daily basis.

-The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net ([domains.txt](ttps://raw.github.com/notracking/hosts-blocklists/master/domains.txt)).
+The optimizer makes full use of dnsmasqs capability to block entire domains such as *.doubleclick.net ([domains.txt](https://raw.github.com/notracking/hosts-blocklists/master/domains.txt)).
 This reduces the chance of missing any new subdomains and significantly reduces the size of the blocklists.
-Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist ([hostnames.txt](ttps://raw.github.com/notracking/hosts-blocklists/master/hostnames.txt)).
+Hostnames that cannot be blocked on a domain level will still be listed in a regular hostname based blocklist ([hostnames.txt](https://raw.github.com/notracking/hosts-blocklists/master/hostnames.txt)).

 It's important to use both these blocklists simultaniously to get full coverage against the contaminated parts of the internet.